olli208/minor-bt-eind/README.md

 ```
 - problem #4 autofocus on textbox does not work.
 - problem #5 querySelector does not work on ie 8.

+The reason for the server side version is to handle the app without JavaScript enabled.
+When the user has it disabled all new list items will be send to the server and stored there.
+When the Javascript is enabled again the server side list items will be added to the client side version.
+Problem is that the server side list items cant be deleted.

 ## Run app
 When you have [NODE](https://nodejs.org/en/) & [NPM](https://www.npmjs.com/) on your computer run the following command: